Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeCreationRequest.md

 ### GetCustomAliasAllowed

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeCreationRequest) GetCustomAliasAllowed() KeyfactorOrchestratorsCommonEnumsCertStoreCustomAlias`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeCreationRequest) GetCustomAliasAllowed() int32`

 GetCustomAliasAllowed returns the CustomAliasAllowed field if non-nil, zero value otherwise.

 ### GetCustomAliasAllowedOk

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeCreationRequest) GetCustomAliasAllowedOk() (*KeyfactorOrchestratorsCommonEnumsCertStoreCustomAlias, bool)`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeCreationRequest) GetCustomAliasAllowedOk() (*int32, bool)`

 GetCustomAliasAllowedOk returns a tuple with the CustomAliasAllowed field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetCustomAliasAllowed

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeCreationRequest) SetCustomAliasAllowed(v KeyfactorOrchestratorsCommonEnumsCertStoreCustomAlias)`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeCreationRequest) SetCustomAliasAllowed(v int32)`

 SetCustomAliasAllowed sets CustomAliasAllowed field to given value.